NCC’s Tall Grass Prairie Natural Area protects Canada’s only population of endangered Poweshiek skipperling. (Photo by NCC)

-The Poweshiek skipperling is a small, brown and orange winged butterfly, no bigger than a toonie.
+The Poweshiek skipperling is a small, brown- and orange-winged butterfly, no bigger than a loonie.
 The insect is so small that it often goes overlooked; but in Manitoba, the Nature Conservancy of Canada (NCC) is paying close attention to this species and its plight in order to ensure its survival.

 The adult butterfly is active for approximately three to four weeks, usually from late June to mid- or late July.
 The female lays eggs on host plants in the tall grass prairie; the eggs hatch in nine to 10 days.

 The Poweshiek skipperling goes through seven larval stages.
-In the first phase, the caterpillars feed on the leaves of the host plant and eventually hibernate in the leaf litter.
-They then emerge in spring to feed and form a chrysalis, also known as the butterfly’s pupal stage.
-The adult Poweshiek emerges in late June or early July; there is only one generation per year.
-Adults are often found on black-eyed susans – their favourite food plants.
+In the first phase, the caterpillars feed on the leaves of the host plant and eventually overwinter near the base of those plants.
+They then emerge in spring to feed.
+After pupation, the adult Poweshiek emerges in late June or early July; there is only one generation per year.
+Adults are often found on black-eyed susans — their favourite food plants.

 Where is it found?

-In Canada, this species occurs in southeastern Manitoba’s tall grass prairie, in limited area near Tolstoi, Stuartburn and Gardenton.
-The closest population in the United Stated is several hundred kilometres to the south, appearing in only a handful of sites in Michigan and Wisconsin.
+In Canada, this species occurs in southeastern Manitoba’s tall grass prairie, in a limited area near Vita.
+The closest population in the United States is several hundred kilometres to the southeast, appearing in only a handful of sites in Michigan and Wisconsin.

 What is its conservation status?

 The Committee on the Status of Endangered Wildlife in Canada has listed the Poweshiek as endangered.
-The species is also listed as endangered under the Manitoba Endangered Species Act.
+The species is also listed as endangered under the Manitoba Endangered Species Act and considered globally imperilled by NatureServe.
 The species’ numbers have dropped dramatically in the past few years throughout North America; fewer than 50 butterflies were observed in Canada in 2015.